Stow - Munroe Falls Public Library

 The most important benefit of the service, according to Diana, is access to the materials of more than 10,000 libraries in the OCLC resource sharing network.
-"We're able to fill more than 90% of our ILL requests," she says, "and OCLC is, by far, our largest single contributor for interlibrary loan fulfillment."
+"We're able to fill more than 90% of our ILL requests," she said, "and OCLC is, by far, our largest single contributor for interlibrary loan fulfillment."

-The service is easy to use, too, she says, and has contributed to some significant time savings for staff.
+The service is easy to use, too, she said, and has contributed to some significant time savings for staff.
 "Being able to define strings of 15 lenders lets us really focus on requesting from local libraries when possible.
 That means faster fulfillment.
 And the fact that as soon as you open a lending request it automatically changes status to 'considering' means that we don't do anywhere near as much back-and-forth 'triaging' of requests to make sure someone is on it."